-The spectral windows set up by the OT based on the input continuum frequency for each baseband are listed in the spectral window tables and visualised in the spectral visualiser.
+The spectral windows set up by the OT based on the input continuum frequency for each baseband are listed in the spectral window tables and displayed graphically in the spectral visualiser.
 Note that the sky frequency specified corresponds to the LO frequency and is not itself observed for Bands 3-8.

 For Bands 9 and 10, the sky frequency corresponds to the frequency at the centre of the 8 GHz wide upper sideband.
-Note that Walsh switching is always used for Single Continuum observations, yielding a combined bandwidth of 16 GHz in Bands 9 and 10!
+Note that Walsh switching is always used for Single Continuum observations, yielding a combined bandwidth of 15 GHz in Bands 9 and 10.

-Band 7 is now available for solar observations.
-Available configurations are C43-1 and -2.
+Band 5 is now available for solar observations.
+Available configurations are C-1, -2 and -3.